About Ashford

 Economy & Demographics

 Ashford's local economy is driven by a diverse mix of small businesses, agricultural enterprises, and proximity to larger industrial operations elsewhere in Boone County.
-The town's Main Street is home to a variety of locally owned shops, restaurants, and service providers that cater to the needs of People.
+The town's Main Street is home to a variety of locally owned shops, restaurants, and service providers that cater to the needs of residents.
 The area's fertile farmland supports a thriving agricultural sector, with many local families engaged in crop cultivation and livestock production.

 Ashford's strategic location also allows its residents to benefit from employment opportunities at the region's larger industrial facilities, contributing to the overall economic vitality of the community.